Advisor Group Holdings Inc. Acquires 1,771 Shares of American Water Works Company, Inc. (NYSE:AWK)

 Advisor Group Holdings Inc. lifted its holdings in shares of American Water Works Company, Inc. (NYSE:AWK) by 2.1% during the 3rd quarter, Holdings Channel reports.
 The firm owned 87,082 shares of the utilities provider’s stock after purchasing an additional 1,771 shares during the quarter.
 Advisor Group Holdings Inc.’s holdings in American Water Works were worth $14,714,000 at the end of the most recent quarter.

 Several other institutional investors have also made changes to their positions in the stock.
 55I LLC boosted its position in shares of American Water Works by 1.0% during the 2nd quarter.
 55I LLC now owns 5,829 shares of the utilities provider’s stock valued at $898,000 after purchasing an additional 57 shares in the last quarter.
 Global Retirement Partners LLC boosted its position in shares of American Water Works by 13.1% during the 3rd quarter.
 Global Retirement Partners LLC now owns 519 shares of the utilities provider’s stock valued at $88,000 after purchasing an additional 60 shares in the last quarter.
-Clarius Group LLC boosted its position in shares of American Water Works by 4.7% during the 3rd quarter.
-Clarius Group LLC now owns 1,441 shares of the utilities provider’s stock valued at $244,000 after purchasing an additional 65 shares in the last quarter.
-Advisor Partners LLC boosted its position in shares of American Water Works by 0.9% during the 2nd quarter.
-Advisor Partners LLC now owns 7,510 shares of the utilities provider’s stock valued at $1,158,000 after purchasing an additional 66 shares in the last quarter.
-Finally, KCM Investment Advisors LLC boosted its position in shares of American Water Works by 1.6% during the 2nd quarter.
-KCM Investment Advisors LLC now owns 4,218 shares of the utilities provider’s stock valued at $650,000 after purchasing an additional 66 shares in the last quarter.
+Clarius Group LLC raised its stake in American Water Works by 4.7% during the 3rd quarter.
+Clarius Group LLC now owns 1,441 shares of the utilities provider’s stock worth $244,000 after buying an additional 65 shares during the period.
+Advisor Partners LLC raised its stake in American Water Works by 0.9% during the 2nd quarter.
+Advisor Partners LLC now owns 7,510 shares of the utilities provider’s stock worth $1,158,000 after buying an additional 66 shares during the period.
+Finally, KCM Investment Advisors LLC raised its stake in American Water Works by 1.6% during the 2nd quarter.
+KCM Investment Advisors LLC now owns 4,218 shares of the utilities provider’s stock worth $650,000 after buying an additional 66 shares during the period.
 Institutional investors own 82.14% of the company’s stock.

+A number of research analysts recently weighed in on the company.
+Barclays upped their price target on American Water Works from $174.00 to $187.00 and gave the stock an “equal weight” rating in a research note on Wednesday, December 8th.
+They noted that the move was a valuation call.
+Wells Fargo & Company downgraded American Water Works from an “equal weight” rating to an “underweight” rating and dropped their price target for the stock from $171.00 to $170.00 in a research note on Wednesday, December 1st.
+Bank of America downgraded American Water Works from a “neutral” rating to an “underperform” rating and set a $178.00 price target on the stock. in a research note on Monday, September 27th.
+Finally, The Goldman Sachs Group downgraded American Water Works from a “buy” rating to a “neutral” rating and dropped their price target for the stock from $191.00 to $177.00 in a research note on Wednesday, November 3rd.
+Two investment analysts have rated the stock with a sell rating, five have assigned a hold rating and two have issued a buy rating to the company.
+Based on data from MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus target price of $182.63.

 AWK opened at $179.42 on Wednesday.
 The company has a debt-to-equity ratio of 1.51, a current ratio of 0.86 and a quick ratio of 0.83.
 The company has a market capitalization of $32.57 billion, a price-to-earnings ratio of 42.72, a P/E/G ratio of 5.50 and a beta of 0.31.
 The firm’s fifty day moving average price is $176.07 and its two-hundred day moving average price is $173.81.
 American Water Works Company, Inc. has a 1 year low of $131.01 and a 1 year high of $189.65.